lbouriez/GenerateReport/Readme.md

 You need to put GenerateReport.exe into Main Folder and double click on it.

 # Generation
-Use this command to publish a clean packet including all the .net pre-requisite: `dotnet publish -r win-x64 -c Release /p:PublishSingleFile=true`
+Use this command to publish a clean packet including all the .net pre-requisite: `dotnet publish -o . -r win-x64 -c Release /p:PublishSingleFile=true`